Best Times To Do Yoga:

 Keeping with these consistencies is said to have a better effect on the body and mind.
 Ashtanga style yoga, although a vigorous workout routine, is very focused on the spirit and riding the body of toxins through sweat.

 A Case For Evening Yoga

-Now we discussed the advantage of morning yoga being that it gets your muscles warmed up, however you also have to get past that initial stage of being stiff and rigid.
+We’ve discussed one advantage of morning yoga being that it gets your muscles warmed-up.
+However, you also have to get past that initial stage of being stiff and rigid.
 With an evening routine, your muscles, and joints are already warmed up, ready to go.
-This obviously depends on the type of work you do regularly, but it's hard for many people to perform yoga maneuvers in the morning because there muscles are simply not warmed up.
+This obviously depends on the type of work you do regularly, but for many it’s difficult to perform yoga maneuvers in the morning simply because there muscles are not warmed-up.

 There has also been evidence to suggest strength and endurance is better in the evening versus in the morning.
-An article published in 2013 also produces evidence that one may be able to workout "markedly" longer in the evening versus in the morning.
+An article published in 2013 produces evidence that one may be able to workout “markedly” longer in the evening, versus in the morning.

 An Evening Stretch & Relax Session

-Remember, this is a habit that you form, and it's not so much about the best time to do yoga rather than deciding to do it regardless of what is happening in your life.
-If you decide to do it regularly, you will find the balance and the best time that works with your busy schedule, whether that be morning, noon or night, you can't go wrong for placing yoga in your life.
+Remember, this is a habit that you form.
+It’s not about the best time to do yoga, rather than deciding to do it regardless of what is happening in your life.
+If you decide to do it regularly, you will find the balance and the best time that works with your busy schedule.
+For us, whether the morning, noon or night, you can’t go wrong placing yoga in your life!

 We appreciate your time with us today and we hope that you to can find time to better yourself and health!
 Please comment and offer any advice you may have to help people get started in there yoga journey.

 Feel free to share our posts on your social media platforms.
 Thanks and see you all soon!